 Xander Harris was still praying when he barreled into the side of a mountain at nearly the speed of sound.
 His impact was harder than any human being had any right to survive, and created a crater nearly seventy feet wide and forty feet deep.
 He was almost instantly unconscious from the shock of it all.

 The radar screen was obligingly clear.
-Every once in a while, the radar pick-up would read a scheduled space launch from Cape Canaveral, or from Jiuquan in China, Baikonur in Khazakstan, or Kagoshima in Japan.
+Occasionally, the radar pick-up would read a scheduled space launch from Cape Canaveral, or from Jiuquan in China, Baikonur in Khazakstan, or Kagoshima in Japan.
 But mostly from Cape Canaveral.
 The launches from the southern hemisphere were monitored by a separate facility.
-On other occasions they'd pick up high-altitude testing of experimental aircraft, or a trans-polar passenger plane, or a larger-than-normal meteor.
-And on very rare occasions they were able to track the atmospheric re-entry of one of the larger pieces of space-trash.
+On other occasions, they'd pick up high-altitude testing of experimental aircraft, or a trans-polar passenger plane, or a larger-than-normal meteor.
+And on very rare occasions they could track the atmospheric re-entry of one of the larger pieces of space-trash.